VirtueSecurity/aws-extender/README.md

 | SSL Verification | Enable/disable SSL verification | N/A |

 **Notes:**
 * AWS keys can be obtained from your [AWS Management Console](https://console.aws.amazon.com/iam/home?#/security_credential).
 For Google Cloud, see [the documentation](https://cloud.google.com/storage/docs/migrating#keys).
+Note that AWS/GS keys are only required for authenticated tests; if no keys are provided, only unauthenticated tests will run.

 * When SSL verification is enabled, buckets with a dot in their name will not be thoroughly tested due to SSL verification errors in boto (see: [/boto/boto/issues/2836](https://github.com/boto/boto/issues/2836)).
 You can either disable SSL Verification to test these (not recommended) or use this command-line script to test such buckets ([/VirtueSecurity/aws-extender-cli](https://github.com/VirtueSecurity/aws-extender-cli)).